Want to know the difference between an a casual blogger, and a blogger who means business?

-A characteristic of a casual blogger is that they start off by sitting down at their computer, typing up whatever comes to mind first and publishes right away.
+A casual blogger sits down at their computer, types up whatever comes to mind first and then publishes right away.

 An editorial calendar is an important tool to move out of beginner blogger land.
 It’s a content planning system that differentiates the hobby bloggers from the seriously driven bloggers.

 So, if you’re ready to move into the world of purposeful content creation, I’m going to detail my process which you can emulate.

-You had in mind for some time that you wanted to write a post of your favourite Christmas sales and gift guides, and wouldn’t you know it, you forgot about Christmas!
+You had in mind for some time that you wanted to write a post of your favorite Christmas sales and gift guides, and wouldn’t you know it, you forgot about Christmas!

 In order to ensure we’re giving ourselves enough time to prepare, write and publish content related to major holidays (and even not so major holidays such as National Ice Cream day – important if you’re a food blogger!), it’s good to have these holidays written in our editorial calendar.
-Don't just stop at holidays though.

 If you’re a festival blogger, note down every important festival throughout the year in your calendar